Jekyll custom plugins in Github page

 jekyll serve

-Note that, the built site is in _site directory so you should run jekyll serve there.
+Note that, the built site is in _site directory so you should run jekyll serve

 Step 3.

-In the master branch, my home directory looks like this:
+branch, my home directory looks like this:

 -src/ (will be updated from develop branch)